 Bikes worth more than £350 will need to be added as a specified item on the policy.
 And to have cover outside of the home, ‘cover away from home’ should be selected.

-Find out more about Admiral's tenants insurance or get a quote today.
+Find out more about Admiral's Tenants and Renters Insurance or get a quote today.